Aryan-Chharia/Computer-Vision-Projects/Image Segment in real time/readme.md

 5. **Real-Time Display**:
    - The segmented frames are displayed live, with each object in the frame highlighted by its segmentation mask.

+## Performance:
+- The system achieves real-time segmentation speeds of approximately 2 frames per second (FPS) on a standard CPU setup.
+- The FastSam segmentation is `50x` faster than other available models.
 ---

 ## Results